 As a director, she encourages collaborative storytelling between cast and designers in both classical and contemporary styles.
 From blackbox page-to-stage small projects to mainstage musicals, she believes theatre as an art form is essential to humanity and every story gives both the audience and the artist an opportunity to grow.

 As a professor, she strives to create a brave environment where her students feel free to risk while discovering and acting on their impulses.
-She has taught many courses (Acting, Movement, The Business of Acting, etc.) at several universities (Troy University, Marietta College, Kennesaw State University).
-She has presented several workshops at SETC and received a faculty development grant for 2 consecutive years for her work in Michael Chekhov.
-She has been both a season director and assistant director of plays and musicals, as well as having served as the Stage Combat and Intimacy Director for many shows.
+She has taught many courses (Acting, Movement, Acting the Song, Dramatic Literature, Script Analysis, Film Criticism, The Business of Acting, etc.) at several universities (Troy University, Marietta College, Kennesaw State University, Coker University, and now High Point University).